szczyglis-dev/py-gpt/README.md

 - `Autonomous Agent (inline)` - enables autonomous conversation (AI to AI), manages loop, and connects output back to input.
 This is the inline Agent mode.

-- `Chat with files (Llama-index, inline)` - plugin integrates `Llama-index` storage in any chat and provides additional knowledge into context (from indexed files and previous context from database).
+- `Chat with Files (LlamaIndex, inline)` - plugin integrates `LlamaIndex` storage in any chat and provides additional knowledge into context (from indexed files and previous context from database).

 - `API calls` - plugin lets you connect the model to the external services using custom defined API calls.

 - `Code Interpreter` - responsible for generating and executing Python code, functioning much like the Code Interpreter on ChatGPT, but locally.
 This means GPT can interface with any script, application, or code.
-The plugin can also execute system commands, allowing GPT to integrate with your operating system.
 Plugins can work in conjunction to perform sequential tasks; for example, the `Files` plugin can write generated Python code to a file, which the `Code Interpreter` can execute it and return its result to GPT.